What makes Bristol a startup haven?

 They say: Bristol & Bath Science Park is a world-class environment that provides the space, flexibility and support for science and technology businesses to accelerate their growth and success.

-Square Works - From the team at Quarter and part of The Square, Bristol’s private members’ club for creatives, Square Works will be launching in June this year.
-A creative coworking space based on Berkeley Square, members will have access to superfast WiFi, sexy furniture and a carefully curated events programme.
+Square Works - From the team at Quarter and part of The Square, Bristol’s private members’ club for creatives, Square Works launched in 2019.
+A creative coworking space based on Berkeley Square, members have access to superfast WiFi, sexy furniture and a carefully curated events programme.

 They say: Square Works is in a stunning Georgian mansion that has been meticulously redesigned to create a stimulating work environment.
 We also provide onsite regular wellness activities to provide a healthy and productive lifestyle.